Get

 Suitable For:

 The Labradoodle is a great pet for single individuals, couples, and families.
 They have no problems with other pets, and their love for people makes them accepting of everyone.
 Since they love people and can be high-energy dogs, they should go to an active family that is home for most of the day.
 Labradoodles that have standard Poodle heritage grow to be massive canines, and they may be too big families with infants.
-They’re great with children, but the dog’s size makes it a hazard to the young ones.
+They’re great with children, but the size of the larger variations could make a hazard to the young ones.

 divider dog paws oct 2024